Racine Heritage Museum Exhibits

 BLESSINGS TO BLENDERS SPREADING THE GOSPEL OF MODERNISM: ALFONSO IANNELLI IN RACINE, WISCONSIN

 Featuring the Racine works of notable 20th century Italian-American designer, sculptor and architect Alphonso Iannelli, RHM’s newest feature exhibit includes items from a privately held collection that includes full-size charcoal studies for the stained-glass windows at Racine’s St. Patrick’s Church, original designs, promotional materials and products developed for Oster Manufacturing, and advertising material for Horlick’s Malted Milk Company.
-The exhibit runs through October 31, 2019.

 This exhibit is made possible in part thanks to grants from Racine Community Foundation and S.C.
 Johnson.

 Horlick’s Malted Milk, food mixers, military tanks, Little Golden Books and floor polish share a common thread that Racine County folks know and are proud of; all were produced (and some invented) right here in southeastern Wisconsin.